ishat005/always-eating-well/README.md

 ### APIs

 Data from API to be stored in MySQL.
-Might use the actual API or would be creating a json file to store data
+Might use the actual API or would be creating a json file to store data.
+Might also need additional API for recipes in category.
 - https://www.themealdb.com/api.php